ing-bank/probatus/CONTRIBUTING.md

 ## Project Data

 - **Do not commit data to git!**.
 As git preserves history, onces data has been pushed to gitlab it is **very** difficult to remove.
-- Very small .csv files can be permitted when used for testing, metadata or configuration purposes
+- Very small .csv/.pkl files can be permitted when used for examples, testing, metadata or configuration purposes
 - Source data should never be edited, instead create a reproducible pipeline with the immutable source data as input
 - Large files should go into HDFS, preferably in the parquet format or stored in Hive, depending on your development environment
 - Use the `/data` folder to store project data.
 This is .gitignore-ed directory by default